aliyazdi75/gallery/README.md

 # Gallery

-A responsive Flutter gallery application for any platform using micro-service architecture.
+A responsive Flutter gallery application for any platform using the micro-service architecture.

 ## Commands